 Color

 The settings of this group refer exclusively to the color properties of the simulation.
-For example, decreases can also be used here to make the colors assigned to the density fade over time.
+For example, decreases can also be used here to fade the colors assigned to the density over time or to influence the mixing of different colors.

 Relative Color Dissipation[0..100%]